 The pedigree of the teams is unmatched.
 The participants have combined to win over 100 state titles and 10 National Championships.

-The 2017 event will be the first year we will be in Burlington, IA.
-The natural grass venue with seven fields on site is the drawing card for the event.
+In 2023 the event relocated to Bettendorf, IA.
+The combination of natural grass, synthetic turf, and an indoor field on site is the drawing card for the event.
 The tournament is directed by

 Eric Stratman (Right) and Matt Longo (Left).